axgu/srp-lab-notebook/_sources/prep/log_reg/diabetes-summary.md

 </i>

 As indicated by the output results of this model as well as the previous model, glucose is most impactful on diabetes prediction, as its corresponding weight is furthest from 0.
-This observation is also correlated by the parallel coordinate plot of the test data:
+This observation is also corroborated by the parallel coordinate plot of the test data:

 ```{image} ./parallel-plot.png
 :name: label